datadavev/sotools/docsource/source/external_metadata.rst

 Linking to metadata documents
 =============================

-A dataset may have associated metadata serialized in formats other than the `SO:Dataset`, and it is beneficial to indicate how those metadata may be retrieved.
+A dataset may have associated metadata serialized in formats other than the `SO:Dataset` [#dataset]_ , and it is beneficial to indicate how those metadata may be retrieved.

-There are several options in `SO` for providing links to resources associated with a `SO:Dataset`.
+There are several options for providing links to resources associated with a `SO:Dataset`.
 Each of these must satisfy the criteria of providing a link to the resource, indicating the type of the linked resource, and the relationship between the linked resource and the `SO:Dataset` and its components.